Timber Framers GUILD Member LICENsED Sawmill Red Seal Carpenter employer

 The "Good Sign" for Friends of Fundy.
 Select grade FOHC/quartered Eastern White Pine, 6x6, book-matched posts.
 Walnut pins.
 Shou Sugi Ban with hemp oil finish.

-We work with New Brunswick loggers to procure premium-quality logs, which we thoughtfully mill ourselves to produce the best timbers possible.
+We work with New Brunswick loggers to procure premium-quality logs, which we thoughtfully mill to produce the best timbers possible.

 The Maritime Lumber Bureau licenses our sawyer to grade lumber and timber.